Penguin Collectors Society (PCS) Postgraduate Bursary Scheme

 In the event of the bursary award being made but the conditions of the award not being met, then PCS retains the right to withdraw the affiliate status from the university until such time as the trustees are reassured.

 The open competition started in the academic year 2014-2015 and PCS made its inaugural award to Kelly Neubeiser who was studying for an MA in Publishing at Oxford Brookes University.
 Her study is entitled ‘defining the Classics how Penguin impacted upon the evolution of a timeless genre’.
-A precis report has been published in Collector 86.
+A precis report was published in Collector 86.

 Examples of potential areas of study